-Examples of NextGen TIM tools and strategies in use by local agencies:
+Examples of NextGen TIM technologies in use by State and local agencies: